Analysis of Fault Lines in the City of Manado

 Geology map of manado fault.

 These conditions contribute to the high risk of earthquakes in this province, as evidenced by the frequent earthquakes occurring in and around the region, which can be felt in densely populated areas.
 Manado City is one of the areas in North Sulawesi with the highest population density compared to other cities in the province.
 The high population density, the presence of vital infrastructure, such as hospitals and schools, and the existence of several tall buildings in Manado City make it susceptible to significant casualties, infrastructure damage, and losses in the event of an earthquake.
 Given the high seismicity and risk, any infrastructure development in this area must consider and account for the local seismic conditions.
 Additionally, with various other disaster analyses, mitigation measures can be implemented.
 One of the mitigation efforts that can be undertaken is to identify the Manado fault line and conduct further analysis of its level of activity, depth, and direction.
-Further, a method to analyze fault lines has been put forward [9-17].
+A method to analyze fault lines has been put forward [9-17].
 By understanding the Manado fault line, which is connected to the Palu Koro fault, mitigation measures can be taken to minimize the impact of earthquakes caused by this fault, as shown in Fig. (2).

 The coordinates of the fault analysis of Manado City are shown in Table 1.